Castilians

-Not all people in the regions of the medieval Kingdom of Castile or Crown of Castile think of themselves as Castilian.
+Not all people in the regions of the medieval Kingdom of Castile or the Crown of Castile think of themselves as Castilian.
 For that reason, the exact limits of what is Castilian today are disputed.
 The western parts of Castile and León (that is, the Region of León) and Cantabria, La Rioja, the Community of Madrid and La Mancha are often also included in the definition, but that is controversial for historical reasons and for the strong sense of unique cultural identity of those regions.
 The Province of Albacete and Ciudad Real are also often included.
 As an ethnicity, Castilians are most commonly associated with the sparsely populated inner plateau of the Iberian peninsula, which is split into two by the Sistema Central mountain range in northern or 'Old Castile' and southern or 'New Castile'.